 Is the campus closed?

 The campus is currently closed to all non-essential personnel as of Friday, March 20.
 (Non-essential means people who are to work away from campus, which includes all but about 10 or so people who will provide security, etc.) This is due to Governor Newsom’s Stay At Home Order issued on March 19 for California.
-If you need access to anything on campus, you are required to contact your supervisor and/or dean for advance permission and instructions.
-It is possible that you may not be able to come onto campus.
+If you need a quick visit to campus or an Educational Center, you can complete an Essential Campus Access Request Form to seek approval for a short work-related visit.

 How do I access the 3PD Portal?